Yaroster/skoomaDen.me/src/content/posts/Review of 2018 Turtle Dove by white2tea.md

 ## Rating:

 - **Flavor Complexity:** 10/30 - The tea lacked distinctive or exceptional flavors.
-- **Brewing Forgiveness:** 16/20 - The tea's flavor did not evolve significantly with different steeping times.
+- **Brewing Forgiveness:** 14/20 - The tea's flavor did not evolve significantly with different steeping times.
 - **Consistency Across Infusions:** 15/20 - The tea was consistent, but consistently unimpressive.
 - **Overall Enjoyment:** 10/30 - The tea was drinkable but not enjoyable or exciting.

 ### My recommendation: Would not recommend for those seeking a memorable or exceptional tea experience.

-I give it:
-# 62/100
+# 49/100

 *- yaro*